Fear of Mice and Rats, No Small Problem

 Physical Symptoms

-“How do I stop being scared of mice?” or “what do you do if you are scared of rats?”
-If these are questions that frequent your mind, then you’re already on your road to recovery.
+If you’re wondering how to overcome your fear of mice, then you’re already on the road to recovery.
 Once you acknowledge your phobia, you can apply multiple self-help strategies to systemically deal with this fear.

-Keep in mind that all these steps require continuous practice and determination.
+Keep in mind that these steps, whether self-help or professional, require continuous practice and determination.

 Educate Yourself

 The first step in the self-help process is educating yourself about your phobia.
-There are multiple websites and books you can read to get all the information you require on rats and the fear of rats.
+There are multiple websites and books you can read to get information you need on rats and the fear of rats.

-With the information you have accumulated, you can create a detailed structure on how you want to deal with Musophobia.
+With the information you learn, you can create a plan on how you want to manage your musophobia.

 Talk to People You Trust

-A major reason why the anxiety of mice in house gets so consuming is that sufferers tend to assume that they are alone on this journey.
+A major reason why the anxiety of mice in the house gets so consuming is we tend to assume we’re alone on this journey.
 But it doesn’t have to be that way.
-Surrounding yourself with people you trust like friends and family members makes a strong impact on your road to recovery.
-Having a strong, reliable, and loving support system is extremely important.
+Surrounding yourself with people you trust, such as friends and family members, makes a strong impact on your road to recovery.
+Having a strong, reliable, and loving support system is important.

-People who love you unconditionally will always motivate and boost your self-esteem.
-The encouragement they shower will affect you positively and make this journey slightly more comfortable for you.
+People who love you unconditionally will motivate and boost your self-esteem.
+The encouragement they offer will affect you positively and make this journey more comfortable for you.

-If you are not comfortable with confiding in your friends or family members, that’s alright.
-Try enlisting yourself in discussion groups on phobias.
-Very soon, you will realize that you aren’t the only one trying to overcome your phobia.
+If you’re not comfortable with confiding in your friends or family members, that’s alright.
+Try joining discussion groups on phobias.
+Very soon, you’ll realize you aren’t the only one trying to overcome your phobia.

 Express Yourself

-People who suffer from phobias often tend to overthink and experience intense bouts of stress.
-One of the easiest methods you can do to ease this is to express yourself.
-If you can’t talk to anyone, try writing down your thoughts, either in your diary, phone, or computer.
-This process will allow you to release any thoughts that are cluttering your mind.
+Those who suffer from phobias often tend to overthink and experience intense bouts of stress.
+One of the easiest methods to ease this is to express yourself.
+If you can’t talk to someone, try writing down your thoughts, either in your diary, or on your phone or computer.
+This process will allow you to release negative thoughts that clutter your mind.

 Remember, overthinking can hamper the progress you’ve made.
 Worse, it can slowly reinforce your fears.